 Jack Weaver created the Weaver stance.
 Many defensive shooting teachers advocate this stance, although it has fallen out of favor recently as the Isosceles has gained popularity among the best shooters.

-- To line the shoulders with the forward foot, the torso is slightly arched and propelled forward.
+To align your shoulders with the forward foot, gently arch your torso forward.

-- The elbow of the dominant (strong) arm is bent slightly.
+Bend the elbow of your dominant (strong) arm slightly.

-- The elbow on the weak side is visibly bent and pointing downward.
+Ensure that the elbow on your weaker side is visibly bent and pointing downward.

 Credit: Gun Mag Warehouse

 The name of the stance comes from the isosceles triangle that the shooter's arms and torso make when viewed from above.
 The majority of competitive shooters prefer this posture.
 Due to the fact that it protects the shooter's body from danger, it has also garnered some appeal with defensive shooters for law enforcement and the military.

 Here are step-by-step instructions for the Isosceles Stance:

 Begin by positioning your support side foot (weaker foot) slightly in front of your dominant foot, with your feet separated by shoulder width.